fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hello Frederik, can I ask if you have wife and children?
+I assume not but might be wrong.
+I in a situation where my work life is thriving and my girlfriend wants to start a family.
+Not sure how to handle this one as short-term this will kill my progress in programming field and long-term it might be a good balance from work.
+What do you think?

 > I am a software developer, I have all the knowledge about my work, but I am not timely efficient, I do it but it takes me extra time than other do.
 What should I do?

 > I just quit my software developer job to try to become a singer.
 My friends and parents don't support me.
 What should I do?